 Begin with a few specific details, such as your ancestor's name, birth year, and birth location.
 Overloading the search parameters can unnecessarily limit your search.
 Instead, let the quantity and quality of the results guide your next steps.

-After reviewing the initial search results, you can fine-tune your search by gradually adding more details or utilizing the search filters provided by the database.
+After reviewing the initial search results, you can fine-tune your search by gradually adding more details or utilizing the database's search filters.

 Consider adjusting the following parameters include:

-• Parents: Search by the parents' names or a combination thereof.
-(Check out this video for more on searching for children by using parents’ names only).
+Parents: Search by the parents' names or a combination thereof.
+(Check out this video for more information on searching for children by using parents’ names only.)

-By playing with different combinations and parameters, you can uncover hidden gems within the database and make significant strides in your research.
+Playing with different combinations and parameters allows you to uncover hidden gems within the database and make significant strides in your research.

 ↪️ Are you new to genealogy?
 Grab your copy of this FREE Beginner Guide: